-On August 25, 2021, the Commission sought permission from the Michigan Office of Administrative Hearings and Rules (MOAHR) to amend the rules governing the service quality and reliability standards for electric distribution systems.
+On August 25, 2021, the Commission sought permission from the Michigan Office of Administrative Hearings and Rules (MOAHR) to amend the rules governing the Service Quality and Reliability Standards for Electric Distribution Systems (SQR).
 MOAHR approved the request on August 30, 2021, MOAHR #2021-76 LR.
 The Commission submitted the draft rules to MOAHR and the Legislative Service Bureau for informal approvals, which were granted on September 17 and September 23, 2021, respectively.
 The Regulatory Impact Statement (RIS) was submitted to MOAHR on October 6, 2021, and approved on October 15, 2021.
-The Notice of Public Hearing was submitted on October 26, 2021, and approved on October 26, 2021.
-The proposed rules will be published in the Michigan Register on November 15, 2021.
-The RIS is available on the https://adms.apps.lara.state.mi.us/Mpsc/ViewRuleMakingDocument/15.
+The RIS is available on the Commission's website at: https://adms.apps.lara.state.mi.us/MPSC/ RuleMakingSearch.
+A Notice of Public Hearing was submitted to MOAHR and approved on